Appeal of in-person branch banking fading fast post pandemic

 Banks still have a data and relationship advantage when compared to fintech challengers.
 The survey revealed that across Asia Pacific, one in three consumers preferred to have all their banking needs serviced by one bank.
-In Indonesia this was slightly higher at 35 percent, with a further 39 percent saying that they ‘somewhat agreed’ they would like to deal with just one primary bank.
+In New Zealand this was also 33 percent, with a further 42 percent saying that they ‘somewhat agreed’ they would like to deal with just one primary bank.

 “Managing multiple bank accounts or finance products with different lenders can often be a complex, time-consuming and costly process for the average banking customer,” said Sharma.
 “Digital banking users today are looking for greater control and visibility of their financial position.”

-When asked about their willingness to try a fintech or challenger bank, 28 percent of Indonesians said that they were inclined to consider a competitor with a further 41 percent relatively open to the idea.
+When asked about their willingness to try a fintech or challenger bank, 10 percent of New Zealanders said that they were inclined to consider a competitor with a further 29 percent relatively open to the idea.